 Growth equity managers are focused on buying minority stakes in rapidly-growing businesses that have passed the startup stage.
 This is earlier than leveraged buyout funds but later than venture capital.

-Growth equity managers will acquire minority stakes, but they will retain control of the company.
+These managers will acquire minority stakes, but they will retain control of the company.
 They will also negotiate investor protection rights, like board representation and change-of-control provisions.

 Target companies are usually middle-market businesses with high organic growth rates, established business models, and upside potential.
 Companies can add value by investing in growth equity managers to provide capital for expansion and growth, such as new products or sales efforts.